Clinton airs grievances against friends, foes

 Clinton recalls meeting Chaffetz at the inauguration, expect writes that she thought she was meeting Reince Priebus, Trump's chief of staff.

 "Later I realized it hadn't been Priebus at all.
-It was Jason Chaffetz, the then-Utah congressman and wannabe Javert who made endless political hay out of my emails and the 2012 tragedy in Benghazi, Libya," Clinton writes, a reference to the antagonist in Victor Hugo's 1862 novel Les Miserables who becomes obsessed with pursuing Jean Valjean, the books protagonist.
+It was Jason Chaffetz, the then-Utah congressman and wannabe Javert who made endless political hay out of my emails and the 2012 tragedy in Benghazi, Libya," Clinton writes, a reference to the antagonist in Victor Hugo's 1862 novel Les Miserables who becomes obsessed with pursuing Jean Valjean, the book's protagonist.

 After the encounter, Chaffetz posted a photo of his handshake with Clinton, but added this dig: "The investigation continues."